Ma Barker

-Arizona Donnie Clark; October 8, 1873 – January 16, 1935), better known as Ma Barker (and sometimes known as Arizona Barker and Arrie Barker), was the mother of several American criminals who ran the Barker–Karpis Gang during the "public enemy era" when the exploits of gangs of criminals in the Midwestern United States gripped the American people and press.
+Arizona Donnie Clark; October 8, 1873 – January 16, 1935), better known as Ma Barker (and sometimes known as Arizona Barker and Arrie Barker), was the mother of a few American criminals who ran the Barker–Karpis Gang during the "public enemy era" when the exploits of gangs of criminals in the Midwestern United States gripped the American people and press.
 She traveled with her sons during their criminal careers.

 Barker gained a reputation as a ruthless crime matriarch who controlled and organized her sons' crimes.
-J. Edgar Hoover described her as "the most vicious, dangerous, and resourceful criminal brain of the last decade."
+J. Edgar Hoover described her as "the most vicious, dangerous, and resourceful criminal brain of the last decade".
 She has been presented as a monstrous mother in films, songs, and literature.
-However, those who knew her insisted that she had no criminal role and also allege that Hoover created such accusations in order to excuse the FBI for her subsequent death in a shootout in 1935.
-Current reports as of 2022 are consistent that Kate Barker's role in her sons' crimes were falsely created by the media to increase newspaper and media sales margins.
+Those who knew her insisted that she had no criminal role and that Hoover created the allegations to justify her shooting by the FBI in 1935.
+Later reports consistently conclude that Kate Barker's role in her sons' crimes was largely falsely created by the FBI and newspapers to increase sales.

 Family life

 Barker was born Arizona Donnie Clark in Ash Grove, Missouri, the daughter of John and Emaline (Parker) Clark; her family called her "Arrie".
 In 1892, she married George Barker in Lawrence County, Missouri, and the couple had four sons: Herman (1893–1927), Lloyd (1897–1949), Arthur (1899–1939), and Fred (1901–1935).
 The 1910 to 1930 censuses and the Tulsa City Directories from 1916 to 1928 show that George Barker worked in a variety of generally low-paying jobs.
 From 1916 to 1919, he was at the Crystal Springs Water Co.
 In the 1920s, he was employed as a farmer, watchman, station engineer, and clerk.
 An FBI document describes him as "shiftless" and says the Barkers paid no attention to their sons' education, and they were all "more or less illiterate".

 Barker's sons committed crimes as early as 1910, when Herman was arrested for highway robbery after running over a child in the getaway car.
 Over the next few years, Herman and his brothers were repeatedly involved in crimes of increasing seriousness, including robbery and murder.
 They were inducted into major crime by the Central Park gang.
 Herman died on August 29, 1927, in Wichita, Kansas, after a robbery and confrontation with police that left one officer dead.
-He shot the officer at point blank range in the mouth.
+He shot the officer at point-blank range in the mouth.
 He killed himself to avoid prosecution when he was seriously wounded after crashing his car.
-In 1928, Lloyd Barker was incarcerated in the federal penitentiary at Leavenworth, Kansas, Arthur "Doc" Barker was in the Oklahoma State Prison, and Fred was in the Kansas State Prison.
+In 1928, Lloyd Barker was incarcerated in the federal penitentiary at Leavenworth, Kansas, Arthur "Doc" Barker was in the Oklahoma State Penitentiary, and Fred was in the Kansas State Penitentiary.